Back to list

 Antigypsyism

-Forced Relocation to Urban Peripheries
+Forced Relocation of roma to Urban Peripheries

 Similar incidents in - Antigypsyism, Slovakia